Commandant of the Defence Services Staff College

 The Commandant of the Defence Services Staff College is the head and overall in-charge of the Defence Services Staff College.
 The Commandant of the Academy is a Three-star rank officer from the Indian Army.
 He is supported by the chief instructors of the Army, Navy and Air wings, Major General in charge of Administration (MG IC Adm) (all two-star rank appointments), Brigadier General Staff (one-star appointment) and a staff officer (SO to Comdt) (an officer of the rank of major).

 The Commandant is responsible to the Chiefs of Staff Committee through the Chairman of the Joint Training Committee.

-Lieutenant General Manish Erry, UYSM, AVSM, SM is the present Commandant of the DSSC.
+Lieutenant General Manish Erry, PVSM, UYSM, AVSM, SM is the present Commandant of the DSSC.
 He assumed office on 17 September 2025 from Lieutenant General Virendra Vats.

 History

 The College was established in 1905 in Quetta (now in Pakistan).
 After the partition of India and Pakistan, the Indian elements of the Staff College, Quetta led by Colonel S D Verma moved to India.
 Promoted Brigadier and appointed as the First Commandant, Verma chose Wellington as the location of the Staff College in India.
 In 1948, Major General W D A Lentaigne, CB, CBE, DSO took over as the Commandant, the longest serving Commandant till date.

 The appointment was upgraded to the Three-star rank of Lieutenant General in 1981.